timoweave/pg_microservices/README.md

 # Starting microservices
 This microservices is composed of 1. pgAdmin4 over the localhost, 2. swagger for restful openAPI, 3. postgraphile for GraphQL, and 4. postgres which is accessible by `psql`.

-Here is the network layout.
+Here is the network layout. one can upload the file `docker-compose.excalidraw` to `https://excalidraw.com` to view or edit.
 ![network layout](./docs/pg_micros_docker_network.png)

 1. run the following command to start postgres microservices